-- 1. Extend and set machine outriggers and optional single front outrigger (SFO) if equipped.
-Boom must be completely retracted and stowed in boom rest over the front of truck. - 2.
+- 1. Extend and set machine outriggers and optional single front outrigger, if equipped.
+Boom must be completely retracted and stowed in boom rest over front of truck. - 2.
 If equipped, remove the boom extension according to procedures outlined in the Set-Up Section of the Operator's Manual. - 3.
-Remove hook block or downhaul weight.
-Wind up rope on hoist and tie off.
-Turn off the engine. - Attach a lifting device to rod end of lift cylinder, remove boom lift cylinder pin keeper and pin from bottom of 1st section boom.
-Lower lift cylinder rod end onto an adequate support to prevent damage to the cylinder barrel and rod. - 5.
-Tag and disconnect extend cylinder lines.
-Cap or plug all openings.
-Unplug anti-two-block/RCL cord from receptacle in turret. - 6.
+Remove hook block or downhaul weight, wind up rope on hoist drum and stow wedge socket.
+Shut down the truck engine.

+- Remove the counterweight.
+Refer to the counterweight removal instructions in the Operator's Manual. - Attach a lifting device to rod end of lift cylinder, remove boom lift cylinder pin keeper and pin from bottom of 1st section boom.
+Lower lift cylinder rod end to the deck. - 6.
+Tag and disconnect extend cylinder lines and hoist hydraulic and electric lines.
+Cap all openings.
+Unplug anti-two-block/RCL cord from receptacle in turret. - 7.
 Attach a lifting device to provide even weight distribution and raise the boom until weight is removed from the boom pivot pin.
 Remove boom pivot pin keeper and boom pivot pin.
-Lift boom free of turret. - NOTE: The boom assembly weighs approximately 5800 kg (12,787 lb).
+Lift boom free of turret.

-Four Section Boom Disassembly
+Five Section Boom Disassembly